But! Then I realized that:

 b) knowing lots of people = exponentially more business and career opportunities.

-1) Realize that networking is really just making new friends
+Realize that networking is really just making new friends

 You don’t have to introduce yourself by rattling off your professional skill set and where you work.
 Just talk to people the same way you would if you met them at your friend’s barbecue.

 Be a helpful hooker-upper

 View networking not in terms of what people can do for you, but what you can do for them.
 Who can you hook them up with?
 What advice can you give them?
 When you approach a situation with no expectations about what you’re going to get out of it, you’ll be a lot more relaxed.
 Also?
 It feels good to help people!

 Stop worrying about seeming professional

 Of course, don’t drop F-bombs everywhere and wax on about religion, but you needn’t speak exclusively about “outside the box action items.”
-At the last networking event I went to, my conversation topics included: the best thrift stores in St. Paul, the Tomboy Style blog, and Ukrainian wicker furniture.
+At the last networking event I went to, my conversation topics included: the best thrift stores in St. Paul and Ukrainian wicker furniture.
 Seriously.

-4) Give yourself a time frame/goal
+Give yourself a time frame/goal

 If you really, really hate networking/meeting new people, give yourself a time frame or goal.
-“I only have to stay for an hour and then I can come home and watch Happy Endings." or “I just have to give out three business cards and then I can go watch that Katy Perry 3D movie by myself.”
+“I only have to stay for an hour and then I can come home and watch Netflix.” or “I just have to give out three business cards and then I can go watch that Katy Perry 3D movie by myself.”

 Don’t burn yourself out

 If you are a dyed in the wool, true blue introvert you need to know your limits.
 Meeting new people and networking are important.
 Maintaining your mental health is more important.
 Find a balance that works for you.

-6) You totally, totally, totally have to return texts and emails
+Don’t forget to return texts and emails

-Like, really.
-90% of success is doing what you say you’re going to do.
+I know you know this but I’m going to tell you anyway: 90% of success is doing what you say you’re going to do.
 And when you fail to return an email or text (especially in a professional or networking situation) you’ve just marked yourself as unreliable.
 Just force yourself to do it.